MichelleLucero/tic-tac-toe/README.md

 ## MVP - Silver:
 - Keep track of multiple game rounds with a win, lose and tie counter
 - Make your site fully responsive so that it is playable from a mobile phone
+- Get inventive with your styling e.g. use hover effects or animations